ahanba/hiatus/README.markdown

 Check Items
 ------
 + **Glossary**
-   When a glossary source term detected in the source segment, checks if corresponding glossary target term exists in the target segment.
+   When a glossary source term detected in source segment, checks if corresponding glossary target term exists in target segment.
 RegExp supported.

 + **Search Source or Target Text** (Defined as "monolingual")
    Reads expressions from the list, and report errors if defined expressions found in a segment.
 You can choose which segment to search (source or target segment).
 RegExp supported.